JWLee89/The-Coding-Delight/JavaScript/recursion/README.md

 If your knowledge of recursions is shaky, I recommend that you first <a href="http://www.thecodingdelight.com/understanding-recursive-function-calls/">familiarize yourself with recursion</a> before proceeding.

+Here is the link to the <a href="https://github.com/JWLee89/The-Coding-Delight/blob/master/JavaScript/recursion/exercises/factorial.js"> factorial example</a> used in the blog post.

+Answers to the exercises can be found below.

 ## Warm Up Excercises

-* 1. <a href="https://github.com/JWLee89/The-Coding-Delight/blob/master/JavaScript/recursion/exercises/factorial.js"> Factorial </a>
+* 1. <a href="https://github.com/JWLee89/The-Coding-Delight/blob/master/JavaScript/recursion/exercises/reverseStr.js">Reversing a string</a>

 ## Advanced Exercises